St. George Episcopal Church - New York City (photo: Steven E. Lawson)

 Robinson, Albert F. "Historic American Organ Builders, Part VII," Music / The A.G.O.-R.C.C.O Magazine, July 1976.

 Scofield, Jeff.
-Specifications of Austin Organ, Op.
+Specification of Austin organs, Op.
 1530 (1928) and Op.
 1549 (1928).

 Scofield, Jeff.
-Specifications of M.P.
+Specification of M.P.
 Möller Organ, Op.
 9127 (1958).

 Trupiano, Larry.
 Console details (couplers, pedal movements, etc.) of Cole & Woodberry organ (1907).

-Music / The A.G.O.-R.C.C.O Magazine, July 1976: Geo.
-Jardine & Son Organ (1869) in the gallery.
+Music / The A.G.O.-R.C.C.O Magazine (July 1976).
+George Jardine & Son Organ (1869) in the gallery.

 Blanton, Joseph E. The Organ in Church Design.
-Albany: photos of Austin Organ, Op.
-1530 (1928)
+Austin Organ, Op.
+1530 (1928) and Op.
+1549 (1928); George Jardine & Son Organs (1869 and 1884).

-Lawson, Steven E.: exterior
+Lawson, Steven E. Exterior.

-Library of Congress Prints and Photographs Online: 1909 interior (A. Moore, photographer)
+Library of Congress Prints and Photographs Online.
+1909 interior (A. Moore, photographer)

-Stein, Ken: console of M.P.
+Stein, Ken.
+Console of M.P.
 Möller Organ, Op.
 9127 (1957); church interior.